 The next step was starting Pitocin.
 They kept me on a steady dose of Pitocin all night, which required constant monitoring.
-This helped get things moving at first, but by morning my body had gotten used to it so it wasn't doing anything anymore.
+This helped get things moving at first.
+However, by morning my body had gotten used to it so it wasn't doing anything for me anymore.
 They gave me a few hours of nothing for my body to steady itself and encouraged me to walk the halls.
-We walked and walked and walked, but still no progression.
+We walked and walked and walked; but still no progression.
 They started Pitocin again and increased it steadily.
 Shortly after, I began having contractions about 2 minutes apart and very strong.
-I was breathing through things and hanging onto my wonderful husband.
+Thankfully I was able to breath through it and hang onto my wonderful husband.

 GETTING AN EPIDURAL FOR PAIN RELIEF

-All along, I had wanted to get an epidural when I could, and I told my midwife that.
-She encouraged me to use the exercise ball and walking to get through things still.
-When her shift ended and the new midwife came in, I told her that my birth plan included pain medication, and she goes, 'well, you can have an epidural right now if you want it.'
+All along, I had wanted to get an epidural when I could.
+I told my midwife, but she encouraged me to use the exercise ball and walking to get through things.
+When her shift ended and the new midwife came in, I told her that my birth plan included pain medication.
+She said, 'well, you can have an epidural right now if you want it.'
 Woo hoo!
 And why did the other midwife not think that that was an option?

 Submit your email to receive instant access to this FREE printable!